LeonardoSchmittK/expressFirstApp/readme.md

-# First app in NodeJS
+# First app in Express
+-- Testing the principals

 - [x] Understand the request and response concepts
 - [x] Make a server